Tennessee Labor Laws Guide

 Hiring laws in Tennessee

-Under Tennessee law, all individuals are protected from employment discrimination and must be given equal employment opportunities.
+Under Tennessee law, all individuals are protected from employment discrimination and are entitled to equal employment opportunities.

 Therefore, employers mustn’t discriminate against a job applicant or employee because of their: